z669016/adventofcode-2018/README.md

 ## Day 1
 A simple one to get started.
 For part 2 you can use a ```Set<Integer>``` as it won;t accept doubles.
 As soon as adding anothe r frequency fails, you found the answer.

+## Day 2
+Again, straight forward, sorry ... nothing special going on.